elisa-aleman/MeCab-python/README.md

 ## Install Python wrapper

-### Python:
+### Python 3:

-Now there is already a library dedicated to wrap MeCab in python available in PiPy.
+Now there is already a library dedicated to wrap MeCab in python3 available in PiPy.
 The original project, copyright and install files can be found at:

 https://pypi.python.org/pypi/mecab-python3